Sunday, 2nd September – 06.00

 William (always “William” NOT “Bill”) – 5 10, mid 50’s, short dark hair over an interesting face – when talking about something serious, it’s serious and his brown eyes just hold you, but when telling stories it animates and the eyes sparkle.
 Although it’s easy to hear he’s a highland Scot, he’s a little reticent about his back ground which seems to have included all three Armed Services back in the UK, jumping out of lots of perfectly good planes and spending a lot of time underwater.
 He’s sailing by himself, but with his next major leg being down to Singapore, he’s been looking for some crew – interviewing them at the Club.
 He had a full A4 page specifying exactly their required knowledge base and based upon this, selected Mike.

 The only slight problem might have been that Mike is actually motorcycling around the world and wanted to take his bike with him.
-No problem, it was simply lifted aboard and lashed down
+No problem, it’s going to be “simply” lifted aboard and lashed down

 But whoever they are – I so envy them that they can head off because we are well stuck.